COLORADO FISHING REPORT

 Need an Arkansas River map?

 The fishing can definitely rate 4 stars.
-We dropped it to 3 stars to reflect the slightly slower action we have today versus the insanity we experienced from mid-jute through July 14th or so.
+We dropped it to 3 stars to reflect the slightly slower action we have seen since the water dropped into the mid 300's (cfs).

 Flies are essentially the same as for the upper Arkansas.
 Please see the report above.